itfanr/ros2-wiki/Contributing.md

 ### Setting up your development environment

-To get started, you'll want to install from source; follow [[the source installation instructions|Installation#building-from-source]] for your platform.
+To get started, you'll want to install from source; follow [the source installation instructions](Installation#building-from-source.md) for your platform.

 ### What to work on